“yada yada yada.. like ugly Gina over there” he said across the classroom. “She’s cool with it and yada yada yada”

 At the end of the lecture, I came up to her, and she told me, “If you let him do that in front of these much people, nobody would respect you.
 My heart was pounding and I couldn’t think about anything else, I had to stop him”

-Waiting for a comment I failed to give her, she decided she better leave and she did.
+Waiting for a comment I failed to give her, she decided she better leave it at that.

 Then I sat, on the classroom chair, with the whole class gone.
 Thinking and contemplating basically.